International Radiology Conferences

 RAD-AID Conference (held in main hall of WHO in Washington) is an international radiology conference for developing countries

 There are many international radiology conferences offering a range of clinical instruction and research updates for radiology professionals.
 RAD-AID is pleased to offer a very unique international radiology conference on the development of medical imaging in poor and developing countries with low and middle-income health care economies.
 The RAD-AID Conference is designed for physicians (radiologists and non radiologists), radiologic technologists, radiology residents/fellows, medical students, nurses, sonographers, physician assistants, radiation therapists, information technology professionals, public health specialists, medical engineers, as well as nonprofit and business leaders.
-Unlike other international radiology conferences, the RAD-AID Conference is specialized in the presentation and discussion of radiology outreach projects in poor regions of the world for the implementation of medical imaging in medically unserved communities.
-(Learn more & register now)
+Unlike other international radiology conferences, the RAD-AID Conference is specialized in the presentation and discussion of radiology outreach projects in poor regions of the world for the implementation of medical imaging in medically under-served communities.

 The World Health Organization reports that approximately half of the world’s population lacks access to radiology services, such as MRI, CT, x-ray radiography, ultrasound, nuclear medicine, and fluoroscopy.
 The RAD-AID Conference discusses health care disparity and the impact of scarce radiologic resources, to find new solutions for radiology implementation in impoverished populations.
 How can ultrasound be made more available for prenatal care in Africa?
 How can cancer screening, staging and diagnosis, be made available to poor populations in Asia, Latin America and Africa, where medical imaging is currently inadequate, nonfunctional or absent?
 How can basic x-ray radiography be implemented in trauma care centers of the developing world?
 These are some of the essential questions that the annual RAD-AID Conference aims to discuss and answer, through expert presenters and interactive audience participation.